9 Ways to Implement a Cyber Security Culture in Your Organization

 - Host Anti-Phishing Training: As phishing becomes an increasing way for hackers to breach systems and steal information, educating employees on identifying phishing emails and reporting them to IT will help minimize IT risk from email and malware.

 - Enforce Policies and Procedures for IT Risk: Activities such as Shadow IT are becoming problems in organizations, leaving them vulnerable to a hacker.
 Enforcing policies and procedures for purchasing authorities, as well as downloading, storing, and sharing data will help minimize IT risk.

-- Improve Third-Party Cyber Security: Having vendor risk management best practices in place, ensures your vendors are protecting the informationyou share with them.
+- Improve Third-Party Cyber Security: Implementing and putting vendor risk management best practices in place ensures your vendors are protecting the information you share with them.

-- Consistently Update Software: Keeping your software up-to-date helps patch up security holes that creates vulnerabilities in your infrastructure.
+- Consistently Update Software: Another simple cyber security method, keeping your software up-to-date helps patch up security holes that create vulnerabilities in your infrastructure.

-- Avoid Public Wi-Fi: Connecting to an unsecure, public WiFi can position yourself as a target to a hacker, stealing business information that is easily attainable.
-Communicate to employees the use of solely using a secure, company WiFi connection for work purposes.
+- Avoid Public Wi-Fi: Connecting to an unsecured, public WiFi can position yourself as a target to a hacker, stealing business information that is easily attainable.
+Communicate to employees the need to solely using a secure, company WiFi connection for work purposes.

 - Institute Cyber Security Awareness Training: Hosting an annual cyber security awareness training will keep employees at the forefront of developing hacks and tactics to infiltrate systems.
 It’s also a good idea to host training sessions with new hires as part of their onboarding training.